To prevent my cancer from returning, I was advised to eat more beans. No one ever mentioned booze.

 SM: Breast tissue doesn’t fully mature until a woman gets pregnant.
 You have a lot of cells that reproduce pretty quickly and robustly for those years, however long it is.
 If you never get pregnant, that in itself is a risk for breast cancer.
 There’s some evidence that suggests that it’s because those breast cells never mature fully, and it makes them really vulnerable to carcinogens.

 Researchers had data from women who were exposed to radiation from the nuclear bomb in Nagasaki.
-Women who had been under about under the age of 20 who were exposed to radiation had way more breast cancer than women who were over 40.
+Women who had been under the age of 20 who were exposed to radiation had way more breast cancer than women who were over 40.
 The researchers deduced that this was a vulnerable time for breast tissue for women.
 If you start drinking when you’re quite young before you’ve had children and doing a lot of it, actually, it can cause benign breast disease first, which I don’t think people really realize.
-Anyone who’s ever had to deal with a mammogram that involves dense breast tissue, well alcohol can make that happen.
+Anyone who’s ever had to deal with a mammogram that involves dense breast tissue, well, alcohol can make that happen.
 Even though you don’t have cancer, it can still make it harder for mammograms to do their job to pick up on the tumors.
 It works in a whole bunch of insidious ways for younger women that I think is really powerful.

 MJ: The most disturbing piece of this is that you found that the alcohol industry is actually working hard to downplay this science.
 Can you tell me a little more about that?